klebgenomics/Kleborate/docs/source/kpsc_modules.rst

 (ii) number of plasmid-mediated quinolone resistance (PMQR) genes (i.e., *qep* and *qnr* genes); and (iii) the presence or absence of *aac(6`)-Ib-cr*.

 Each genotype profile is associated with a ciprofloxacin phenotype, in the form of a categorical assignment (wildtype S, nonwildtype I, nonwildtype R) and a minimum inhibitory concentration (MIC).

 The association of each genotype profile with a phenotype is based on analysis of ~13 thousand genomes, by the `KlebNET-GSP AMR Genotype-Phenotype Group <https://klebnet.org/amrgenopheno/>`_, and the strength of the evidence from this data set is indicated in the **Positive predictive value** and **MIC** columns.
 The positive predictive value of the genotype profile is expressed as the raw number of genomes with that genotype, and the number of those which possess the associated phenotype.
 The **MIC** column indicates the median MIC value, and interquartile range of all MIC values, for isolates with this genotype profile.

-The development and validation of the ciprofloxacin resistance prediction classifier is detailed in this preprint: `preprint link here once available`.
+The development and validation of the ciprofloxacin resistance prediction classifier is detailed in this `paper <https://doi.org/10.1101/2025.09.24.678318>`_.

 .. list-table::